On Lagrangian fibrations by Jacobians I: The proof of Theorem 8

 Since $F$ has rank $n-1$, the space of leaves $Y/F$ is two-dimensional, and compactness follows from compactness of $Y$. \end{prf}

 \begin{lem} The space of leaves $S$ admits a holomorphic symplectic form; thus $S$ is either a K3 surface or an abelian surface. \end{lem}

 \begin{prf} Heuristically, the leaves of $F$ are along the null directions of $\sigma|_Y$, and therefore $\sigma|_Y$ should descend to $S$ under the projection $Y\rightarrow S$.
-More precisely, we will define a holomorphic symplectic form on $S$ via a local model of $S$, and then prove that it is independent of the local model chosen.
+To make this rigorous, we will define a holomorphic symplectic form on $S$ via a local model of $S$, and then prove that it is independent of the local model chosen.

-As explained above, a local model for the space of leaves in a neighbourhood of the point representing the leaf $L$ is given by a small slice $V_1$ in $Y$, with $L$ intersecting $V_1$ transversally at a point $0$.
+As explained in the previous proof, a local model for the space of leaves in a neighbourhood of the point representing the leaf $L$ is given by a small slice $V_1$ in $Y$, with $L$ intersecting $V_1$ transversally at a point $0$.
 In a neighbourhood of $0$, $V_1$ will be transverse to the foliation $F$ and therefore the restriction $\sigma|_{V_1}$ will be a non-degenerate two-form.
 Suppose $V_2$ is a second small slice transverse to $L$, though not necessarily intersecting $L$ at the same point $L\cap V_1$.
-Shrinking $V_1$ and $V_2$ if necessary, there is an isomorphism $\phi:V_1\rightarrow V_2$ given by taking $L^{\prime}\cap V_1$ to $L^{\prime}\cap V_2$, where $L^{\prime}$ is an arbitrary leaf of $F$ (see Figure 1).
+Shrinking $V_1$ and $V_2$ if necessary, there is an isomorphism $\phi:V_1\rightarrow V_2$ given by taking $L^{\prime}\cap V_1$ to $L^{\prime}\cap V_2$, where $L^{\prime}$ is an arbitrary leaf of $F$.
 This map is well-defined because the leaves are simply connected, and it takes the point $0$ in $V_1$ (i.e., $L\cap V_1$) to $0$ in $V_2$ (i.e., $L\cap V_2$).
 In this way, we identify different local models for the space of leaves.